01101010110/Pumpkin-Pete-Quests/Quests.md

 Goblin Scheme
 <br><br>
 **Description**:<br>
 A shady goblin whispers about a shortcut to wealth.
-Trust him?
+Trust him? 💎 The goblin leads you to a hidden entrance in the mountains.
+He claims there’s a vein of precious gems inside, but you’ll need to be quick before the mountain guardians return.
+Will you enter?
 <br><br>
 **Choices**:<br>
 ✅ Investigate.<br>
 🚶 Ignore it.
 <br><br>
+Follow-Up Choices (if you investigate):
+💰 Enter the mountain lair.
+🚫 Ignore the goblin's tip.
+<br><br>
 **Outcomes**:<br>
-You receive 5 Corn Seed 🌽. 💰 Enter the mountain lair. <br>
+You receive 5 Corn Seed 🌽. (💰 Enter the mountain lair). <br>
 You walk away, curious but cautious.
 You receive 50 Coins 🌕. (🚫 Ignore the goblin's tip.)
 <br><br>
 **Screenshots**:<br>